biondiLeo/Kernel_Image_Processing/README.md

 # Kernel_Image_Processing

-Image processing through a kernel.
+Thsi project concerns image processing through a mask called kernel.
-It is used for blurring, sharpening, embossing, edge detection and more.
+(it is used for blurring, sharpening, embossing, edge detection and more).
-The process occurs through a convolution between a kernel and an image.
+The process takes place through a convolution between a kernel and an image.
 Below is an example of animation of how the convolution process works:

 [![3D Convolution Animation](https://github.com/biondiLeo/Kernel_Image_Processing/blob/master/test%20images/Examples%20KIP/3D_Convolution_Animation.gif)](#features)